kkakaei/KKDownload/README.md

 # KKDownload
-a library to make download links and add expire time, ip limit, download count limit, speed limit and idden file path
+a library to make download links and add expire time, ip limit, download count limit, speed limit and hide file path

 **How To Use**

-just downlaod and copy files to your project and include `KKDownload.php` create an object
+just download and copy files to your project and include `KKDownload.php` create an object

 ```